elena-theresa-weber/allennlpchallengeset/README.md

 * Gardenpath Sentence
 * Transitive, Intransitive Verb

 For fairness a test on Western vs Non-Western names has been created.
+The active and passive challenge sets additionally include robustness tests.

 ## Datasets
 The folder contains the created challenge sets.
 They are created while running the notebooks.
 The files are stored as a txt file in a folder called 'datasets'.

 ## Results
 In results, the results of the CheckList on the datasets can be found.
 A fail rate indicates the performance of the Semantic Role Labeling.
 The files are stored as a csv file in a folder called 'results'.

+## Models
+For this report the `structured-prediction-srl` and `structured-prediction-srl-bert` by AllenNLP are being used.